KristinaRiemer/r-programming-an-introduction/README.md

 Thursday October 3, 2024
 10:00 - 11:00 am EST

 R is a beginner friendly programming language used for statistical computing and graphics.
 In this workshop, you will be introduced to the basics of R and begin to explore data analysis.
-This workshop is one of two R programming lessons and it is recommended to continue on to [Data Analysis and Visualizations with R](https://github.com/sborrego/data-analysis-and-visualization-in-R).
+This workshop is one of two R programming lessons.
 Attendees do not need to have any prior programming experience, we will start from the beginning!

 ***

 ## Install R and RStudio or get access on Posit (Formerly RStudio Cloud)

 To participate in this workshop you will need to have access to the programming language R and RStudio - see the options below.
 Please be prepared and have R and RStudio setup using either method before the workshop.
-If you experience any trouble with installation, please contact me prior to the workshop **staceyborrego@gmail.com**.
+If you experience any trouble with installation, please contact me prior to the workshop **kristina.p.riemer@gmail.com**.

 ### Option 1 - **recommended**